CiscoDevNet/terraform-provider-intersight/website/docs/d/hyperflex_cluster.html.markdown

 * `storage_node_count`:(int) The number of storage nodes that belong to this cluster.
 * `storage_utilization`:(float) The storage utilization is computed based on total capacity and current capacity utilization.
 * `upgrade_status`:(string) The upgrade status of the HyperFlex cluster.* `Unknown` - The upgrade status of the HyperFlex cluster could not be determined.* `Ok` - The upgrade of the HyperFlex cluster is complete.* `InProgress` - The upgrade of the HyperFlex cluster is in-progress.* `Failed` - The upgrade of the HyperFlex cluster has failed.* `Waiting` - The upgrade of the HyperFlex cluster is waiting to continue execution.
+* `uplink_speed`:(string) The uplink speed information of the HyperFlex cluster.* `Unknown` - The uplink speed could not be determined.
+The physical servers are potentially not claimed.* `10G` - The uplink speed is 10G.* `1G` - The uplink speed is 1G.
 * `utilization_percentage`:(float) The storage utilization percentage is computed based on total capacity and current capacity utilization.
 * `utilization_trend_percentage`:(float) The storage utilization trend percentage represents the trend in percentage computed using the first and last point from historical data.
 * `vm_count`:(int) The number of virtual machines present on this cluster.